Orciotrox/Nano-GPT_OpenWebUI_Functions/README.md

 - [Nano GPT Receive Nano Button](https://openwebui.com/f/elliott/nanogpt_receive_nano/)
   Automates receiving Nano cryptocurrency through the OpenWebUI interface.

+## Installation Steps:
+**https://openwebui.com/ Installation**: Click the links above for each function or download under releases.
+**Manual Installation**:
+   In OpenWebUI, create the following functions manually:
+   - `NanoGPT.py`
+   - `NanoGPTReceive.py`
+   - `NanoGPTImages.py`
+   These can be found under `/Open WebUI Functions/` or in the release files.
+1. Install the functions using a method above.
+2. Add the Nano GPT API Key under "Valves" (settings icon) for each function.

 ## Nano-GPT Invite Link:
 - [Invite to Nano-GPT](https://nano-gpt.com/invite/8AQjX8kA)
   Join the Nano-GPT platform and start integrating with OpenWebUI.